Dr. Cory Blad

-All majors are required to take the introductory course in Urban Studies, URBN 202 Urban Environments; the introductory field course, GOVT 222 Power in the City; and a senior Research Seminar,URBN 401 Seminar - Urban Affairs, or URBN 406 Urban Honors Thesis I and URBN 407 Urban Honors Thesis II.
+All majors are required to take the introductory course in Urban Studies, URBN 202 Urban Environments; the introductory field course, GOVT 222 Power in the City; and a senior Research Seminar,URBN 401 Seminar - Urban Studies, or URBN 406 Urban Honors Thesis I and URBN 407 Urban Honors Thesis II.
 Also required is a supervised field experience/internship in an urban context.
 This requirement may be satisfied by URBN 475 Internship or URBN 205 Urban America and Catholic Social Teaching.
 A field-oriented independent research study, URBN 402 Independent Study, may substitute for the internship/field experience only by permission of the program director.

 No more than 4 courses in any academic discipline can be counted towards the major in Urban Studies.
 A minimum grade of C is required to fulfill the requirements for the major.Back To Top